taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 {
-  type: 'TOGGLE_TODO',
+  type: 'TODO_TOGGLE',
   todo: { id: '0' },
 }
 ~~~~~~~~

-The reducer would have to act on two actions now: `ADD_TODO` and 'TOGGLE_TODO'.
-By using a switch case statement, you can branch into different function cases.
+The reducer would have to act on two actions now: `TODO_ADD` and 'TODO_TOGGLE'.
+By using a switch case statement, you can branch into different cases.
 If there is not such a case, you default to return the unchanged state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 function reducer(state, action) {
   switch(action.type) {
-    case 'ADD_TODO' : {
+    case 'TODO_ADD' : {
       // do something and return new state
     }
-    case 'TOGGLE_TODO' : {
+    case 'TODO_TOGGLE' : {
       // do something and return new state
     }
     default : return state;